 A pianist from the age of four, John performed in four ABRSM Top Scorers’ Concerts (Singapore) for his Grade 5, 7, and 8 piano examinations, and his Grade 6 cello examination, after which he gained his ATCL and LTCL piano diplomas with distinction.
-His formative musical experiences include performing at Carnegie Hall and the Sydney Opera House as Principal Cellist of the Raffles Institution String Ensemble, his concerto debut (Gershwin’s Rhapsody in Blue) at the Esplanade Concert Hall, and piano competitions in Tokyo, Bangkok, and Singapore.
+His formative musical experiences include performing at Carnegie Hall and the Sydney Opera House as Principal Cellist of the Raffles Institution String Ensemble, Gershwin’s Rhapsody in Blue at the Esplanade Concert Hall, and piano competitions in Tokyo, Bangkok, and Singapore.

 John is currently based in Singapore together with his wife, Paloma.